MSFT-Innovation-Hub-India/contoso-motocorp-ai-assistant/readme.md

 - **capture-service-rating.sql**: SQL script for the `InsertServiceFeedback` stored procedure.
 - **create_service_schedule_sp.sql**: SQL script for the `CreateServiceSchedule` stored procedure.
 - **db-create.sql**: SQL script to create and populate the database tables that can be used to run and demo this application

+### Search data setup

+The folder documents contains a PDF which is the user manual of Hero Honda HF100 Bike from the internet.
+Multimodal data extraction was used to extract insights from the text and images in this document, and the resulting enriched textual data is generated, and saved to file 'heromotocorp-sample-understood.md'
+This could be uploaded to Azure AI Search, an index created and used in the application, as the basis on which customer queries on their product purchased can be answered

 ### Service Requests Directory